evilwombat/gopro-usb-tools/README.md

 ================
  $ ./gpboot --rtos rtos_file

-This is probably the most "useful" debrick method, but it is also risky.
+This is probably the most "useful" booting method, but it is also risky.
 This will load the bootloader, modified HAL, and the specified RTOS file to the camera.
 The HAL / RTOS will be loaded at high addresses, along with a small relocate.bin file that knows to copy them where they need to be (in case the